xz-group/PiCar/src/pi/computer_vision/TrackingAndDetection/README.md

 &emsp;&ensp;- Edit ReportGenerator to include correct pathways to csv files.<br>
 &emsp;&ensp;- Delete the files test.csv and timingData.csv from the data folder before every run because data will be appended to file.

 ex.
-To generate a performance report: python3 TrackingManager.py -e -s bottle.mp4 -k shi-tomasi -m opticalflow
+To generate a performance report use the -e flag:<br>
+python3 TrackingManager.py -e -s bottle.mp4 -k shi-tomasi -m opticalflow